husnutapan/restorantProject/README.md

-Restorant Project include many frameworks.It entegreated Hibernate+Spring and AngularJS.You can use free with clone.
+Restorant Project include many frameworks.It integrated Hibernate+Spring and AngularJS.You can use free with clone.